Frequently Asked Questions

 - Are there pre-requisites?

 - Can I apply for the creative writing program if I've never published anything?

 - How many days a week do I have to be on campus?

 - What's Jewish about the Program?

-- Does Bar-Ilan have dorms for its graduate students?
+- Does Bar-Ilan provide accommodation for its graduate students?

 - How much does the course cost?

 If your BA or MA degree is not in English Literature, and you have not taken any English Literature courses at undergraduate level, you will be asked to take between one and four undergraduate literature survey courses as prerequisites.
-These courses are charged as additional to the MA fee.
+These courses incur an additional fee.

-During the first year, figure on 2-3 days per week on campus.
-During the second year, you can manage with one day a week, providing you have completed most of your course requirements during the first year.
+If you need to take prerequisites. then figure on 2-3 days per week on campus for the first year and one day a week for the second year, providing you have completed most of your course requirements during the first year.